hyperledger/bevel/docs/source/faq.md

 ### Is there any training provided?
 If so, what kind of training will be included?
 Unfortunately, there are no existing training for using the Blockchain Automation Framework yet, because we are not sure about the potential size of the community and what types of training people would look forward to.
 However, we do aware that trainings could happen, if there would be a large number of same or similar questions or issues raised by new users, and if we would have a large amount of requests like this in the future.

-### Can I add/remove one or more organisations as DLT nodes in a running DLT network by using the Blockchain Automation Framework?
+### Can I add/remove one or more organisations as DLT nodes in a running DLT/Blockchain network by using the Blockchain Automation Framework?
-Yes, you can add additional nodes to a running DLT network using the Blockchain Automation Framework (BAF).
-Unfortunately, BAF does not support removing nodes in a running DLT network, but this significant feature is in our future roadmap, and we will add this feature in a future release.
+Yes, you can add additional nodes to a running DLT/Blockchain network using the Blockchain Automation Framework (BAF).
+Unfortunately, BAF does not support removing nodes in a running DLT/Blockchain network, but this significant feature is in our future roadmap, and we will add this feature in a future release.

 ### Does the Blockchain Automation Framework support multiple versions of Fabric and Corda?
 What are the minimum versions for Fabric and Corda supported in the Blockchain Automation Framework?
 The Blockchain Automation Framework currently only supports version 1.4.0, 1.4.4 & 2.0.0 for Fabric and version 4.1 and 4.4 for Corda as minimum versions, and will only support future higher versions for Fabric and Corda.
 Corda Enterprise 4.4 is in progress.